🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 define('WP_ALLOW_MULTISITE', true);

 WordPress多站点教程Add the code on the line above the comment /* That's all, stop editing!
 Happy blogging. */.
-Then refresh the website's Admin Dashboard, and an option to configure the network will appear, as shown in the figure below.WordPress多站点教程
+Then refresh the website admin dashboard, and an option to configure the network will appear, as shown in the image below.WordPress多站点教程

-You can choose between subdomain and subdirectory, select according to your needs.
+You can choose between subdomains and subdirectories, select according to your needs.

 Subdomain means one website corresponds to one domain.
 Naiba hasn't tested the subdomain form.
 Also, if you want to bind other domains, you canrefer to this tutorial.
-Subdirectory is in the form of adding a folder after the current domain, for example, Naiba's Theme DEMO uses one subdirectory to demonstrate one Theme.
+Subdirectory is in the form of a folder appended to the current domain, for example, Naiba's Theme DEMO uses a subdirectory to demonstrate each theme.
 After installation, you need to copy the following code and add it to the configuration file wp-config.php.
-Add it on the line below the code added earlier.WordPress多站点教程Refresh the WordPress Admin Dashboard again, and the site options will appear.WordPressThe pseudo-static rules for Multisite on Nginx are not provided here; only Apache rules are available.
+Add it on the line below the code added earlier.WordPress多站点教程Refresh the WordPress admin dashboard again, and the Sites option will appear.WordPressThe pseudo-static rules for Nginx for multisite are not provided here; only Apache rules are given.
 Naiba will share the Nginx pseudo-static rules later.WordPress多站点教程To add a new site, fill in the corresponding information and add it.
-If you have Plugins enabled, you need to manually deactivate all Plugins first.WordPress多站点教程
+If you have plugins enabled, you need to manually deactivate all plugins first.WordPress多站点教程

 WordPress Multisite Nginx Pseudo-Static Rules

-After adding, when we visit the sub-site just added, we will find the webpage layout is misaligned.
+After adding, when we visit the newly added subsite, we will find the webpage layout is misaligned.
 This is because the pseudo-static rules haven't been added yet.
-We just need to add the pseudo-static rules.WordPress多站点教程Currently, the WordPress Multisite Nginx pseudo-static rule used by Naiba is the following
+We just need to add the pseudo-static rules.WordPress多站点教程Currently, the WordPress Multisite Nginx pseudo-static rule Naiba uses is the following one.

 # wordpress固定链接设置